KEINOS/go-totp/.github/SECURITY.md

 | Dependabot alerts | [Enabled](https://github.com/KEINOS/go-totp/security/dependabot) | (Viewable only for admins) |
 | Code scanning alerts | [Enabled](https://github.com/KEINOS/go-totp/security/code-scanning)<br>[![CodeQL-Analysis](https://github.com/KEINOS/go-totp/actions/workflows/codeQL-analysis.yml/badge.svg)](https://github.com/KEINOS/go-totp/actions/workflows/codeQL-analysis.yml) ||

 > __Note__: Currently, Go 1.15 is the minimum supported version, which matches the minimum version of the dependent packages.
 Depending on these versions, the minimum supported version may change in the future.
+Though, __we encourage you to use the latest version of Go__.

 ## Update